Interactions-HSG/yggdrasil-dev-template/README.md

 check by yourself.
 Open your browser to [http://localhost:8080](http://localhost:8080).
 You should see a message with the current version of Yggdrasil.

+Note: The `run` Gradle task is configured to use the `conf/config.json` configuration file.

 ## Anatomy of the project

 The project contains: